hbayado/githubclass/PITCHME.md

 ### (hbayado@gmail.com)
 ---
 ## Introduction and Setup
-1. Install git on your machine
+1. Who am I, who are you?
-2. Install a shell program
+2. Install `git` on your machine.
-3. Make sure you have a github.com account
+3. Install a shell program.
-4. Install your favorite text editor, I will be using atom for this class
+4. Make sure you have a **github.com** account.
----
+5. Install your favorite text editor, I will be using `atom` for this class.